10. Shareholders’ rights of participation

 10.1 Restrictions of voting rights and representation

 Each share that is entered in the share register entitles the shareholder to one vote.
-The voting rights may be exercised only after a shareholder has been registered in the Company’s share register as a shareholder with voting rights up to a specific qualifying day (record date) which is designated by the Board of Directors.
-On application, persons acquiring shares are entered in the share register as shareholders with voting rights without limitations, provided they expressly declare having acquired the shares in their own name and for their own account and that they comply with the disclosure requirement stipulated by the FMIA.
+The voting rights may be exercised only after a shareholder has been registered in the Company’s share register as a shareholder with voting rights up to a specific qualifying day (record date) designated by the Board of Directors.
+On application, persons acquiring shares are entered in the share register as shareholders with voting rights without limitations, provided they expressly declare that they have acquired the shares in their own name and for their own account and that they comply with the disclosure requirement stipulated by the FMIA.
 Entry in the share register of registered shares with voting rights is subject to the approval of the Company.

 On an annual basis, the Annual General Meeting elects the independent proxy with the right of substitution.
-His/her term of office terminates at the conclusion of the next Annual General Meeting.
+Their term of office terminates at the conclusion of the next Annual General Meeting.
 Re-election is possible.
 Should the Company have no independent proxy, the Board of Directors shall appoint an independent proxy for the next Annual General Meeting.

 10.2 Quorum requirements